The Tulalip Tribes is a federally recognized tribe

 bands that signed the 1855 Treaty of Point Elliott.

-The Tulalip Tribes Office of Emergency provides a wide-range of services and programs to help tribal members and the residents of the Reservation prepare for and be able to recover from disasters such as earthquakes, landslides, hazardous materials spills and terrorism.
+The Tulalip Tribes Office of Emergency Management offers a wide range of services and programs to help tribal members and residents of the Reservation prepare for and recover from disasters such as earthquakes, landslides, hazardous materials spills, and terrorism.

-The Tulalip Tribes is engaged in a wide variety of planning activities to better prepare, respond, recovery and mitigate disasters.
+The Tulalip Tribes engage in various planning activities to better prepare, respond, recover, and mitigate disasters.

-The Tulalip Tribes Office of Emergency Management has an active Tribal CERT program to help Tribal members and employees protect themselves, their families, friends and neighbors during an emergency or disaster.
-To find out about upcoming classes or to volunteer, please contact or visit us.
+The Tulalip Tribes Office of Emergency Management has an active Tribal CERT program to help Tribal members and employees protect themselves, their families, friends, and neighbors during an emergency or disaster.
+Please contact or visit us to learn about upcoming classes or volunteer.

 Tulalip CERT teams are groups of neighborhood and community-based volunteers that undergo an intensive, 11-week training program in disaster preparedness and basic response skills.
-Several of the topics include Fire Safety, Search and Rescue, and Disaster Medical Operations.
-After completing training, these teams act to support the local community by assisting the various emergency agencies that prepare for and respond to disasters.
+Topics include Fire Safety, Search and Rescue, and Disaster Medical Operations.
+After completing training, these teams support the local community by assisting various emergency agencies in preparing for and responding to disasters.

 The Tulalip Tribes Community Emergency Response Team (CERT) program trains neighborhood and community-based volunteer teams to:

-The Tulalip Office of Emergency Management (OEM) relies on accurate geographic information for virtually all of its emergency response and planning operations.
-Through its Geographic Information Systems (GIS) program, Tulalip OEM can easily map and access data - from flood zones and local infrastructure to population density and road closures - before, during, and after an emergency.
-Tulalip OEM works closely with the Tulalip Tribes GIS Department and the Tribe's Natural Resources Department in order to have the most accurate and up-to-date data on the natural and human environment.
+The Tulalip Office of Emergency Management (OEM) relies on accurate geographic information for its emergency response and planning operations.
+Through its Geographic Information Systems (GIS) program, Tulalip OEM can easily map and access data—from flood zones and local infrastructure to population density and road closures—before, during, and after an emergency.
+Tulalip OEM works closely with the Tulalip Tribe GIS Department and the Tribe's Natural Resources Department to ensure the most accurate and up-to-date data on the natural and human environment.

-GIS can combine many layers of different information, creating products that are much more sophisticated than flat maps.
+GIS combines many layers of different information, creating products that are much more sophisticated than flat maps.
 By linking maps to databases, GIS enables users to visualize, manipulate, analyze, and display spatial data.
-For decision-makers, GIS can be valuable in helping determine the best location for a new facility, analyzing structural or environmental damage, viewing similar events in a neighborhood to detect a pattern, and so on.
+For decision-makers, GIS can help determine the best location for a new facility, analyze structural or environmental damage, view similar events in a neighborhood to detect patterns, and more.

-For more information about GIS please visit https://maps.tulaliptribes-nsn.gov/.
+For more information about GIS, please visit Tulalip Tribes GIS.

 Address: